Sleepw4lker/TameMyCerts/user-guide/modify-subject-dn.md

 </OutboundSubject>
 ```

-The _commonName_ will be built out of the two AD attributes _sn_ (surname) and _givenName_.
+The _commonName_ will be built out of the two Active Directory attributes _sn_ (surname) and _givenName_.
 Assuming the given name is "John" and the surname is "Doe", the _commonName_ in the issued certificate will be "Doe, John".

 ```xml
 <DirectoryServicesMapping />